DFE-Digital/get-into-teaching-app/app/views/content/blog/leaping-to-head-of-department.md

 I had 2 degrees: Master's merit in management and a degree in geography, so I was thinking of teaching either business or geography.

-However, after some hard thinking, my real passion lay in teaching geography.
+However, after some hard thinking, I realised my real passion lay in teaching geography.
 In addition, it was clear to me that geography is becoming a subject that will rise in importance and be in far more demand over the next decade.

 I was working away a lot and spending less and less time with my family.
 This was another reason I decided to investigate a career in teaching.